ebakircie/OOP/README.md

 ## Constructor

 Constructors are preparing the new object for us to use them as we need them.
-They can be used to set the values of the mmeber of an object.
+They can be used to set the values of the member of an object.

 ## Encapsulation